 This set includes three silicone-covered vag balls, all with different weights and sizes.
 The silicone on these balls is super soft, and on the Ami 1 (the big lone ball) and Ami 2 (the large duo), the silicone is slightly loose; I can actually move the silicone around and pinch it, much like the skin of a Shar Pei1.
 The connecting portions of the duo balls are squishy and easily bent.
 Each has a 3″ retrieval cord that is made of stretchy silicone and attached to the base with a circle of plastic.
 I do not understand the appeal of a retrieval cord that behaves like a rubber band, but I have had no snapping disasters as of yet.

-The Ami set is priced at a disturbingly reasonable $40.
+is priced at a disturbingly reasonable $40 has increasingly risen in price to $59.
 It seems quite clear that Je Joue is taking what people loved about the LELO Luna Beads — the two sets of differently-weighted balls — and going a step further.
-In my opinion, though, Je Joue cannot claim victory on this one.
+In my opinion, Je Joue cannot claim victory on this one.
 The Luna Beads are just better.

 The Ami 1 ball (1.65 ounces, 1.5″ in diameter and length) is pretty comfortable; it fits easily past the pubic bone — although it’s the only Ami that feels like it’s pulling my innards out when I remove it.
 The Ami 2 balls (2.75 ounces, 1.25″ in diameter, 3″ long without the cord) are long and really need to be shoved up there.
 I can’t feel them much once they’re in place, but sometimes, I can feel the plastic part very slightly poking at me.
 Blegh.